it-novum/alfresco-sdk/archetypes/alfresco-allinone-archetype/src/main/resources/archetype-resources/README.md

  * Resources loaded from META-INF
  * Web Fragment (this includes a sample servlet configured via web fragment)

+# Running local deployment (experimental)

+The project supports running ACS and Share in the local tomcat mode.
+In that mode the database and ASS are run within the docker containers but ACS and Share are deployed in a locally installed tomcat.

+To run the project in that mode add `local` parameter to the run command.
+E.g. `./run.sh build_start local`.
+You will need to add that parameter to any run command you want to execute (including purge).
+Please also note that reloading share and acs commands are not available at the moment in the local mode.

+**Important!** You can only run in the local mode or container mode - you cannot mix modes.
+If you want to change the mode, you need to execute purge first.

+**Important!** At the moment, the configuration files for the local mode are separate from the container mode.
+They are located in the `[artifactId]-integration-tests/src/main/tomcat` folder.
+Also, the additional extension modules that need to be deployed are configured separately - please look into `[artifactId]-integration-tests/pom.xml` and plugin executions with ids `collect-acs-extensions` and `collect-share-extensions`.

+# Running with maven commands

+The project (in both modes) can be also run mostly in with pure maven commands.
+For example instead of `run build_test` you can execute `mvn verify`.
+The exact commands depend on the mode - please have a look into the run script.

 # TODO

   * Abstract assembly into a dependency so we don't have to ship the assembly in the archetype